mongodb/specifications/source/sessions/snapshot-sessions.rst

     Snapshots reads are majority committed reads.

 Snapshot timestamp
-    Snapshot timestamp, representing timestamp of the first read (find/aggregate/distinct operation) in the session.
+    Snapshot timestamp, representing timestamp of the first supported read operation (i.e. find/aggregate/distinct) in the session.
-    The server creates a cursor in response to a snapshot find/aggregate command and reports ``atClusterTime`` field in the cursor response.
-For distinct command server adds ``atClusterTime`` field to the distinct response object.
+    The server creates a cursor in response to a snapshot find/aggregate command and reports ``atClusterTime`` within the ``cursor`` field in the response.
+For distinct commands the server adds a top-level ``atClusterTime`` field to the response.
-    ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.
+    The ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.

 Specification
 =============